The coronavirus is here to stay. We now have a tool kit to live with it.

 Tests that can be self-administered at home could be a powerful and simple way to detect active infections — allowing people to alert contacts of their diagnosis and seek treatments.

-Antiviral drugs, including two pills from Pfizer and Merck, work best when initiated early — ideally within three to five days of the first symptoms.
+Antiviral drugs, including one from Pfizer and another developed by Merck and Ridgeback Biotherapeutics, work best when initiated early — ideally within three to five days of the first symptoms.
 There’s experience with that approach for another a respiratory ailment: Tamiflu can shorten the duration of flu symptoms but is often given too late.

 “If it takes you two to three days before you get tested, another one to two days before you get results — you are pretty close to that five-day time period,” said Rajesh Gandhi, an infectious-disease physician at Massachusetts General Hospital.
 “Testing and treatment have to go hand in glove.”